mongoryhq/mongory-rb/README.md

 This injects a `.mongory` method via an internal extension module.

+Internally, the query is compiled into a matcher tree using the `QueryMatcher` and `ConditionConverter`.

 | Method | Description | Example |
 |--------|-------------|---------|
 | `where` | Adds a condition to filter records | `where(age: { :$gte => 18 })` |